EVERSE-ResearchSoftware/RSQKit/pages/tasks/research_software_security.md

 ## Further Reading

-- **[OWASP Secure Coding Practices Quick Reference Guide](https://owasp.org/)** — This is a practical checklist of secure coding practices that can be integrated into the software development lifecycle.
+- **[OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/)** — This is an actively maintained collection of concise, practical articles on specific application security topics, written and curated by the OWASP community.
-It is useful when you want concrete coding requirements covering areas such as input validation, authentication, access control, cryptography, error handling, data protection, and file management.
+It is useful when you want concrete, task-focused guidance on areas such as input validation, authentication, authorisation, cryptographic storage, and secrets management, with each cheat sheet giving actionable recommendations you can apply directly.

 - **[OWASP Developer Guide](https://devguide.owasp.org/)** — This guide introduces software security concepts for developers and points to deeper OWASP resources.
 It is a good starting point when you need an accessible map of application security principles, secure development practices, verification, operations, and security culture.